DanilGizdatullin/ContiguousSequencesAnalysis/README.md

 You can find some examples in *./examples/build_rules_trie_on_some_data.py*

 ## Classifier
-One can use Simple Classifier, Closure Classifier or Hypothesis Classifier.
+One can use Simple Classifier (both closed and non-closed patterns apply), Closure-based Classifier or Hypothesis-based Classifier (closed non-falsified patterns).
 With this tool you can solve binary and
 multi-classification tasks.
 You can find some examples in *./examples/using_classification.py*